Patrick Sandoval: International career

-In December 2022, it was announced that Sandoval would pitch for the Mexico national baseball team, managed by Angels first base coach Benji Gil, in the 2023 World Baseball Classic.
+In December 2022, it was announced that Sandoval would pitch for the Mexico national baseball team, managed by Angels first base coach Benji Gil, in the 2023 World Baseball Classic (WBC).
 He joined fellow Angels pitcher Gerardo Reyes on the Mexico roster.
 During a game against the United States national baseball team on March 12, Sandoval started and pitched three innings while giving up two hits, a run, and striking out two.
 He struck out Angels teammate Mike Trout and was credited with the win.
+Sandoval started for Mexico during a semifinal game against the Japan national baseball team on March 20 and pitched 4 1/3 innings while giving up four hits and no runs, striking out six, and receiving a no decision.
+Between his two starts, Sandoval posted a 1.23 ERA with eight strikeouts.
+Following the tournament, he was awarded a bronze medal for Mexico's third-place finish and was one of three pitchers in the tournament named to the All-WBC team.

 Pitching style

 Sandoval is a 6 ft 3 in, 190 lb (1.90 m, 86 kg) pitcher that utilizes a diverse pitch repertoire.
 He primarily relies on the four-seam fastball, slider, and changeup while occasionally using the curveball and sinker pitches.
 Sandoval threw his 93 mile per hour (150 km/h) fastball nearly half the time in his first two major league seasons but decreased its usage in 2021, a change that was accompanied by an improved ERA.

 Sandoval's pitches are not frequently hard-hit by batters.
 In 2021, the average exit velocity on Sandoval's pitches was 85.4 mph, placing him in the 97th percentile among all MLB pitchers.

 Sandoval occasionally struggles with pitch command, thus allowing walks and preventing him from pitching deep into games without exceeding a typical pitch count limit.